tybantarnusa/openscreenlapser/README.md

 ## Contributing

-1. Fork it
+1. Fork it,
-2. Create your feature branch
+2. Create your feature branch,
-3. Commit your changes
+3. Commit your changes,
-4. Push to the branch
+4. Push to the branch,
-5. Create a new Pull Request
+5. Create a new Pull Request.